Quansight/Quansight-website/apps/labs/posts/sparse-array-ecosystem.md

 spy_csr = torch.sparse.csr_tensor(indices, indptr, data, [shape, dtype=...])
 ```

-The main pain points for `torch.sparse` is the lack of Array API support, with an API differing from most other libraries.
+The main pain point for `torch.sparse` is the lack of Array API support, with an API differing from most other libraries.
 For example, the library lacks an `asformat` method and various format-specific methods and lacks DOK support for constructing hyper-sparse tensors in an intuitive manner.
 On the flip side, `torch.sparse` is the only library to allow for N-dimensional GPU sparse arrays.

 ### Honorable Mentions